EvgenyKos/blanc/blanc/bert-further-training/README.md

-## BERT-further-pretrainig
+# BERT-further-pretrainig

 The code is used to further pretrain Bert model on Russian-English corpus.
 For that Yandex dataset (https://translate.yandex.ru/corpus?lang=en) was used.
 You will also need to install the HuggingFace libraries for AutoModel: https://huggingface.co/transformers/model_doc/auto.html.
+The model was intialized with AutoModelWithLMHead instead of BertForMaskedLM (BMLM) on 'bert-base-multilingual-uncased'.
+I used AutoModel because BMLM was overfitting and predicting the same tokens even after training on 1 epoch. `encode_plus` [tokenizer](https://huggingface.co/transformers/main_classes/tokenizer.html) with inserting special tokens, generating apdding and generating segment ids.
+For labeling I used `input_ids` and assigned value -100 to special tokens.
+Without it it was predicting [PAD] tokens.

-Steps:
+## Instructions

 1. Download and extract corpuses into directory.
 Create new enviroment and install requirements.txt